jonasoesch/p9/4-experiment.md

 ### Transitions

 Each participant saw both stories and each story contained either *animated* or *static* (non-animated) transitions.
-This design ensured that the distinction between *static* and *animated* transitions had maximimal statistical power.
+This design ensured that the distinction between *static* and *animated* transitions had maximal statistical power.

-In both cases the transitions where controlled by scrolling.
-Initially a participant would see the first chart of a mini-story.
+In both cases, the transitions were controlled by scrolling.
+Initially, a participant would see the first chart of a mini-story.
 When he scrolled down, the first chart would be replaced by the second chart.
 When scrolling even further, the questionnaire would appear.
 In *animated* transitions, the chart would not simply be replaced but morphed into the other.
-The animation was fully controlled through scrolling and could be played forward and backwards.
+The animation was fully controlled through scrolling and could be played forward and backward.
 This ensured that the amount of *direct manipulation* would be the same for both transitions ([@sec:animation-techniques]).
 The animation was also implemented with "slow-in-slow-out"-easing which has been shown to work better than linear easing ([@sec:animation-techniques]).

 ### Mortality story {#sec:mortality-story}